nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 Activating sample extensions
 ============================

-To activate the optional extensions supported by this sample, modify :makevar:`OVERLAY_CONFIG` in the following manner:
+To activate the optional extensions supported by this sample, modify :makevar:`OVERLAY_CONFIG` as follows:

 * For the minimal single protocol variant, set :file:`overlay-minimal_singleprotocol.conf`.
 * For the minimal multiprotocol variant, set :file:`overlay-minimal_multiprotocol.conf`.
 * For USB transport support, set :file:`overlay-usb.conf`.
   Additionally, you need to set :makevar:`DTC_OVERLAY_FILE` to :file:`usb.overlay`.
 * For turning on logging, set :file:`overlay-logging.conf`.
 * For redirecting logs to RTT, set :file:`overlay-rtt.conf`.
   For more information about RTT please refer to :ref:`RTT logging <ug_logging>`.